 Chrome

-In the menu bar along the top of your screen, choose FILE > NEW INCOGNITO WINDOW.
+In the menu bar at the top of your screen, choose FILE > NEW INCOGNITO WINDOW.
 You can also click the three-dot emblem in the top right of the browser window, then choose “New Incognito Window” from the drop-down menu.

 Firefox

 If you’re using Firefox, not only will it not store any information, but the browser will actively prevent websites from tracking you automatically.
-This feature is available in other browsers, but normally must be manually enabled.
+This feature is available in other browsers but normally must be manually enabled.

 To activate Private mode, select the 3-lined icon in the top right and choose “New Private Window”.
 You can also go to FILE > NEW PRIVATE WINDOW.
 Private windows have a purple mask icon.